The Nest

 Conclusion:

-IoT is indeed improving the real estate industry in ways that surprise everyone, and the way it helps every homeowner and business owner is genuinely beneficial.
+IoT is indeed improving the real estate industry in ways that surprise everyone, and how it helps every homeowner and business owner is genuinely beneficial.
 The conventional method of living is now made smarter with modern technological devices integrated for smart communication and data exchange.

 Data transfer and analysis are maximized and utilized to produce great results.